eXept Software AG Logo

 by #becoming another object.

-(other collections keep a reference to the physical container, which
+(many other collections keep a reference to the physical container,

 Therefore, you SHOULD rewrite any application that does this,

-To remind you of that, a warning message is sent to the
+To remind you of that, a warning message is sent to stdErr,

 fix size collection to change their size, and that future